trinker/reports/vignettes/reports_vignette.md

 ### <p id="CN"><a href="http://trinker.github.io/reports_dev/CN.html" target="_blank">CN (courrier new)</a></p>

 Wraps text with a courier new font tag.
-A specified version of <a href="#FT">FT</a> but more convient for constant use of courier new tags.
+A specified version of <a href="#FT">FT</a> but more convenient for constant use of courier new tags.

 ```r